aeraki-mesh/website/content/en/docs/v1.0/tutorials/local-rate-limit.md

         tokensPerFill: 100
 ```

-## Set rules for restriction of flow by service and by condition
+## Set rules for rate limiting by service and by condition

 It is possible to set both service granular rate limiting rules and conditional rate limiting rules, which is suitable for cases where an overall rate limiting rule needs to be set for all requests of a service, while exceptions need to be set for a certain group or groups of requests.

-For example, the following rate limiting rule sets an overall rate limiting rule for the service of 1000 messages/minute, and a separate flow restriction condition of 100 messages/minute for the ping interface.
+For example, the following rate limiting rule sets an overall rate limiting rule for the service of 1000 messages/minute, and a separate rate limiting condition of 100 messages/minute for the ping interface.

 ```yaml
 apiVersion: metaprotocol.aeraki.io/v1alpha1